eerkela/bertrand/docs/source/content/motivation.rst

 However, this presents an entirely new problem: one of translation.
 Given the fact that there is no direct C equivalent for the built-in python integer type, how can we be sure that our inputs will fit within the limits of our statically-typed functions?
+Furthermore, what if we are working with data that has no direct analogue at all (datetimes, for example)?

-If we were working with scalar values, we could insert one or more ``isinstance()`` and/or range checks to work it out manually, but this adds overhead to every function call, counteracting the performance benefits we can expect to achieve.
+If we were working with scalar values, we could insert one or more ``isinstance()`` and/or range checks to work it out manually, but this adds overhead to every function call we make, counteracting the performance benefits we can expect to achieve.
 Of course we could just move forward with the call and hope we don't encounter any problems, and 64 bits is generally enough for most applications, but what if it's not?
 What if we don't know ahead of time?

-This is a common problem in data science, where data cleaning and preprocessing take up a significant fraction of one's time.
+These are common problems in data science, where data cleaning and preprocessing take up a significant fraction of one's time.
 In this process, missing and malformed values are the rule rather than the exception, and care must be taken to treat them appropriately.
 Most often, this involves a whole pipeline of data visualizations, normalization, cuts, biases, conversions, projections, smoothing, and anything else a data scientist might keep in their toolkit for just such an occassion.

 Paradoxically, this is also the exact case where performance matters most, especially in the era of big data.
 As such, one should be looking to use